dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 1. Analyze the possible trajectories (e.g., parabolic, hyperbolic, elliptical) of a payload released near Earth.
 2. Perform a numerical analysis to compute the path of the payload based on given initial conditions (position, velocity, and altitude).
 3. Discuss how these trajectories relate to orbital insertion, reentry, or escape scenarios.
-4. Optional: Develop a computational tool to simulate and visualize the motion of the payload under Earth's gravity, accounting for initial velocities and directions.
+4. <span style="text-decoration: line-through;">Optional: </span>Develop a computational tool to simulate and visualize the motion of the payload under Earth's gravity, accounting for initial velocities and directions.

 ---

 #### Hints and Resources:

 - Use fundamental gravitational principles, such as Newton's Law of Gravitation and Kepler's Laws, to derive equations and analyze scenarios.
-- Leverage numerical methods or software tools (e.g., Python, MATLAB) to simulate orbits and trajectories.
+- Leverage numerical methods or software tools (e.g., Python) to simulate orbits and trajectories.
 - Explore real-world applications, such as space mission planning, satellite deployment, and planetary exploration.

 These tasks provide a foundation for understanding gravity's influence on motion and its role in celestial mechanics and space exploration.